 You might be familiar with the term "punitive damages" in the context of high-profile lawsuits.
 But when a personal injury case proceeds to trial, punitive damages are awarded in a very small percentage of cases.
 The defendant’s behavior must be especially outrageous or reprehensible in order for these kinds of damages to be warranted.
 In this article we'll explain what punitive damages are and when they might be justified in a personal injury case.

+In the realm of personal injury law, damages are usually awarded to compensate an injured person for the harm caused by the defendant's actions.
 For example, suppose Tom was injured in a car accident where the other driver (Mark) was at fault.
-Tom can recover damages for permanent lost mobility in his arm, for missing two months of work, and for his medical expenses.
+Tom can recover damages for permanent lost mobility in his arm, for missing two months of work, for his medical expenses, and for his non-economic damages like "pain and suffering."
 Tom’s damages would be awarded based on the money he lost as a result of Mark’s actions, and based on the negative impact the accident has had on his life.

 For example, a business may be liable for negligence for failing to fix an old roof that later collapses and hurts customers.
-However, let's say that a building inspector informed the business that the roof must be fixed due to its dangerous condition, and the business was ordered not to keep that part of the building open to the public in the meantime.
+But let's say a building inspector informed the business that the roof must be fixed due to its dangerous condition, and the business was ordered to keep that part of the building closed to the public in the meantime.
 The business ignores this mandate, and the roof collapses three months later, injuring customers.
 In that case, the business may be liable for gross negligence.
-The business knew of the roof’s condition and consciously disregarded its customer’s safety.
+The business knew of the roof’s condition and consciously disregarded its customers' safety.